FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/INFO.md

 ### <a name="#git-commands-2.3">2.3 Git commands and variations</a>

 As promised, here goes a list of commands and flags combinations that can promise to be of high impact on your workflow.
+The following descriptions are short and you should search and experiment on your own as well.

+**git stash**
+If you need to discard the current changes but still save them, this is the perfect command.
+When applying `git stash`, the changes since the last commit will be removed from the current working directory, but saved on the stash locally.

+When stashing changes, you are creating a new version that was discarded, but you won't be overwritting previous stashes.

+- `git stash pop` - the opposite of `git stash`, it re-applies the last changes into the current working directory and removes the entry from the stash list
+- `git stash apply <reference>` - identical to `git stash pop`, but it doesn't remove the entry from the stash list
+- `git stash list` - lists all the stash entries done so far
-- git stash
+- `git stash clear` - empties out the stash list

-- git stash pop
-- git stash clear
-- git checkout -b branch
+This one is quite powerful.
+If you start developing on the wrong branch, you can just stash the changes, checkout to the correct branch and pop the last stash entry.

+**git branch**
+Used to create branches, but not only.
+Remember that local branches (the one created on your computer) do not always have an **upstream** (a remote branch to link to) Sometimes, we need to also delete, rename branches or link a local branch with a remote one.
+This command provides flags to help on those configurations, among others.

+- `git branch -u origin <name-of-the-remote-branch>` - Given you're in a branch named X, this command allows to connect your local branch X to a remote branch named after the parameter passed on the command.
+This can also be done in push-time by running `git push --set-upstream origin <name-of-the-remote-branch>`.
+- `git branch -M <old-branch-name> <new-branch-name>` - renames a branch together with its configurations

+**git checkout**
+Used to switch between branches, there's not much to say about it, just a nice flag that you can use.

+- `git checkout -b <branch-name>` - Creates a new branch locally with a given name and immediately checkouts out to it.
+It's the same as running `git branch <branch-name>` and `git checkout <branch-name>` sequentially.

+**git reset**
 - git reset

 - git add -A
 - git add .
 - git add [files]
 - git add -p

 - git commit --amend -m message
-- git push --set-upstream/-u origin name-of-the-remote-branch
-- git branch -M old-branch-name new-branch-name

 - git log --graph --decorate --oneline

 - git rebase branch-name
 - git rebase -i branch-name

 - git config --global alias.send '!git add -A && git commit -m'

 - git remote update --prune (removes branches locally that are not present remotely)